-Step 3: Select the phonebook or create a new one in which all the contacts who sign up should be added.
+Step 3: Select the contact list or create a new one in which all the contacts who sign up should be added.

 Step 4: Create a prompt flow.
 Enter the first response you wish to send after receiving the keyword.
 If you want to continue the conversation, add more prompts, and select the type of responses you expect for each.

-If you want, you can end the thread with a Thank you message after all the previous prompts.
+If you want, you can end the text message autoresponders‘ thread with a Thank you message after all the previous prompts.

 Once you’re done, click finish and your campaign starts immediately.
 Try creating your first autoresponder campaign.

 SMS Autoresponder best practices